 A passing score requires the students to achieve 15 points out of 24 points with a Pass/Fail grade.
 THIRTY-SIX (36) CREDIT HOURS of course work are required for the Master of Arts degree in Criminal Justice.
 This includes eighteen (18) credit hours in core courses, twelve (12) credit hours in an area of concentration and six (6) hours of electives or Six (6) hours for a thesis option.
 (Prerequisite: CRMJ 500, CRMJ 505, and CRMJ 510)

-Department of Social Sciences Masters of Art in Criminal Justice ADVISING FORMS
+Southern University at New Orleans Department of Social Sciences Masters of Art in Criminal Justice ADVISING FORMS

 Course Concentration/Curriculum Guide